Histories and Futures of French Travelling Concepts

 Amanda Grimsbo Roswall, Kristian Olesen Toft and Anna Cornelia Ploug.

-The inaugural meeting, which includes an open lecture by Giuseppe Bianco and a workshop, will take place on 19-20 March 2025, at the University of Copenhagen under the rubric “What are French Travelling Concepts?”.
-See calender.
+• The inaugural meeting took place on 19-20 March 2025 at the University of Copenhagen under the rubric “What is a French Travelling Concept?”

 For information on future events, please sign up to our mailing list by sending an email to Kristian Olesen Toft, Anna Cornelia Ploug, or Amanda Grimsbo Roswall.
 Please also contact us with any inqueries about the network.